 Christmas House Tour

+Welcome!
 I’m so glad you came by!

 I don’t do a ton of Christmas themed decorating, but I do try to put a little touch of Christmas here and there to make things feel festive while maintaining the character and feel of my home!
-I thought I would start our little tour in the entry, since that is where you’d start if you were really coming over today!

 I haven’t really talked about my entry much on the blog since there wasn’t much to say, but in the past few weeks we’ve been working on it and I owe you a progress post!
 We are actually at this very moment putting up that mantel you see leaning there on the left!
 I’ll show you that wall once we get it done.
 I’m super excited about how cozy our entry is turning out!